prachitqwer/PowerBI-Demographic-Analysis/README.md

 # Customer Demography Analysis using Power BI

 ## **Business Context**
-An e-commerce retail company suspects that there is decline in customers purchasing product on their portal.
-The company collects customer information as a part of sign-up process.
-Historical data about customers and sales is available from 2010 to 2014.
+An e-commerce retail company suspects that there is a decline in customers purchasing product on their portal.
+The company collects customer information as a part of  the sign-up process.
+The historical data about customers and sales is available from 2010 to 2014.

 ## **Problem statement**
 Senior leadership has asked the analytics team to validate the suspicion using data.
-In addition, the leadership wants to leverage historical data to perform demography analysis.
-The outcome of the demography analysis will be utilized by marketing team to perform segmentation and targeting with greater efficacy.
+In addition, the leadership wants to leverage historical data to perform demographic analysis.
+The outcome of the demographic analysis will be utilized by the marketing team to perform segmentation and targeting with greater efficacy.

 ## **Data availability**
 For demography analysis, following data points are needed.